Sydney University Boat Club

 Sydney University Boat Club is a leading rowing club in New South Wales, having won the Honours Trophy at the NSW Championships on overall pointscore at the NSW Championships on numerous occasions.
 The club competes in NSW Rowing regattas throughout the competitive season, as well as the NSW State Championships and Australian Rowing Championships annually.
 A highlight of the Australian rowing calendar is ‘The Australian Boat Race’ contested exclusively between SUBC and Melbourne Uni Boat Club.

 The recent amalgamation of Sydney University Boat Club, originally established in 1860, and Sydney University Women’s Rowing Club, established in the late 1960’s, marks an exciting development for rowing at Sydney University.
-A keystone of the future of SUBC is the imminent construction of a new rowing facility in Lane Cove to replace the original SUBC boatshed that was destroyed by fire in 2006.
+The Club celebrated the opening of its new "Thyne Reid" Boatshed at Burns Bay, Lane Cove, in early 2017, nearly eleven years after the previous boatshed, which served for 42 years, was destroyed by fire in March of 2006.

 SUBC has produced many champion oarsmen and oarswomen, including World Champions and Olympians.
 At the 2012 Olympics in London, SUBC had 10 athletes in the rowing team and nine SUBC athletes and one SUBC coach represented Australia at the 2015 World Rowing Championships.
 SUBC saw three of its athletes compete in the 2016 Rio Olympics; Cameron Girdlestone, Alexander Belonogoff and Sally Kehoe, with Cameron and Alexander going on to win the Silver Medal in the Men’s Quadruple Sculls and Sally placing 3rd in B Final for 9th overall in the Women’s Double Scull.